saranca14/consul_sample/README.md

 The table below shows this command's required ACLs.
 Configuration of blocking queries and agent caching are not supported from commands, but may be from the corresponding HTTP endpoint.

+**Command Options**

+    -enable - Enable node-wide maintenance mode flag.
+If combined with the -service flag, we operate on a specific service ID instead.
+Node and service maintenance flags are independent.

+    -disable - Disable the node-wide maintenance flag.
+If combined with the -service flag, we operate on a specific service ID instead.
+Node and service maintenance flags are independent.

+    -reason - An optional reason for placing the service into maintenance mode.
+If provided, this reason will be visible in the newly- registered critical check's "Notes" field.

+    -service - An optional service ID to control maintenance mode for a given service.
+By providing this flag, the -enable and -disable flags functionality is modified to operate on the given service ID.